JPLMLIA/OWLS-Autonomy/src/fsw/HELM_FAME/README.md

         Configuration dictionary read in by pipeline from YAML
     hyperparams: dict
         Hyperparameters for model training.
 Exposed for DOMINE optimization.
-        NOTE: Temporarily defaults to {"max_depth": 5}
+        NOTE: Temporarily defaults to {"max_depth": 10}
-        NOTE: Do not add hyperparameters to config, as it will be fixed eventually
+        NOTE: Do not add hyperparameters to config, it should not be configurable

     Returns
     -------
     None
-    TODO: Return metrics for DOMINE optimization
     """
 ```

 Notes:
-* `hyperparams` was exposed to allow for hyperparameter tuning for DOMINE.
-  However, additional parameters and returns are needed for full integration:
-  * For certain models, DOMINE may want to be able to optimize which features
-    are included.
-An optional parameter to specify feature masing outside of
-    the config file should be useful.
-  * DOMINE may want metrics from cross-validation to optimize - these should be
-    included in the metrics return in the end so DOMINE doesn't need to read the
-    output metric file.
+* `hyperparams` is exposed but unused.
+This is intentional, as it should not
+  be modified.
 * Even if cross-validation is enabled, the model that is saved by this step is
   the model trained on the entire training set.
 In the future, we may want to
   save the best fold from cross-validation.
+* Enabling calibration may not always result in a better-calibrated model,
+  especially if there is limited training data.
+It is recommended to disable
+  this option unless calibration is deemed necessary using the calibration curve
+  plot.
 * Features with `NaN` or `inf` values are converted using `np.nan_to_num()`
   before classification.
 * Training will abort if: